jbernard/porterbox/README.md

 A simple script to list the available debian porterbox machines.
-If you happen to be a debian devloper and you need access to a particular architecture, this script might be helpful if you don't feel like reading the web page.
+If you happen to be a debian developer and you need access to a particular architecture, this script might be helpful if you don't feel like reading the web page.

 The output looks similar to: